Double-soft limit and celestial shadow OPE from charge bracket: Conclusions

 The shadow transform plays a key role in the study of soft symmetries, providing a definition of energy-momentum tensor for the dual CFT \cite{Kapec:2016jld,Fotopoulos:2019tpe,Fotopoulos:2019vac}.
 Moreover, the shadow transform of conformal primary operators has appeared in the definition of boundary observables constructed from an Euclidean path integral in the asymptotic boundary limit of an asymptotically flat space-time \cite{Jain:2023fxc}, \cite{Banerjee:2024yir}, in analogy with the AdS-CFT correspondence.
+Advantages of using the shadow conformal primary basis over the standard one, when computing celestial four-point amplitudes, have been pointed out in \cite{Fan:2021isc,Chang:2022jut,Surubaru:2025qhs,Bhattacharyya:2025nfp}.
 At the same time, shadow-transformed operators pose the puzzle of an over-complete basis for conformal primary states \cite{Pasterski:2017kqt}.
 These are all indications that a deeper characterization of the sought after CCFT cannot occur without a clearer understanding of the role of shadow operators and their relation to non-shadowed basis elements of opposite (w.r.t. the operator being shadowed) helicity.
 We expect that the OPEs derived in this work can prove useful to such investigation.